alt-basin/SAR-JOURNAL-LOG./README.md

     </tbody>
 </table>

+---

 **Editors note**

-- Now before you question my way of creating this repo, be reminded that this is still in progress.
-I still havent made much research on the software though I have already studied how to connect these parts. and my first pcb design would need the measurements of the drone frame, so before i start i would also need the hardware first before i actually start on creating the pcb.
+- This documentation is still a work in progress.
+Software development hasn't started yet.
+I've studied how the components connect, but haven't done extensive research on the implementation side.
+My first step is finalizing the PCB design, which depends on the drone frame's physical measurements, so sourcing the hardware is a prerequisite before I can begin.

-- so if you have any questions regarding the build, yes i will be giving the pcb designs and place him here for you to copy, and yes i will also create a file compiling all the grueling work of the program into here
+  If you have any questions about the build, feel free to ask.
+Once complete, I'll share the PCB design files here for anyone to reference or reuse.
+I'll also compile the full development log and program documentation into this repository as the project progresses.

-  i sincerely hope no-one woudl take credit since i will be putting my face in the pcb.
+  All work will be openly shared with attribution.
+I'll be including my own mark on the PCB design as a form of authorship.

+ **For Forge Reviewers**
+  - I hope the components listed in the BOM can be funded, so I can measure and verify their physical dimensions before designing the PCB.
+This will help ensure the footprints and component placements are accurate and prevent alignment issues.

+   I'll cover the cost of PCB fabrication myself and will upload the PCB design files to the project's GitHub repository once they're complete.